wp-plugins/plugnedit/readme.txt

 == Upgrade Notice ==

-= 3.5 =
+= 3.6 =

-Added min-width to body, allows for margins to be set to different widths.
+Added overflow hidden to iframe in page builder and set z-index to the back.

 == Changelog ==